Political Terms used in the United States

-Wage Slavery - a term describing a situation in which a person's livelihood depends on wages or a salary, especially when the dependence is total and immediate not unlike most contemporary Americans.
+Wage Slavery - a term describing a situation in which a person's livelihood depends on wages or a salary, especially when the dependence is total.
+Wage slavery is widely practiced in contemporary western culture was not always the case.
 Former slave Frederick Douglass said working for wages was "only a little less galling and crushing in its effects than chattel slavery, and that this slavery of wages must go down with the other".
 Douglass based this assessment on the unequal bargaining power between the wage earner and the boss.
 In 1869, The New York Times described the system of wage labor as "a system of slavery as absolute if not as degrading as that which lately prevailed at the South".
+Wage slavery has been compared to being owned by the boss for a certain number of hours per day.
 The industrial revolution led to increased wage labor.
-Before that, most people were self employed either on family owned farms or other family owned businesses.
+Before the industrial revolution, most people were self employed either on family owned farms or other family owned businesses.

 War Chest – a sum of money used for conducting a campaign.